 These general guidelines apply when the Court gives the non-custodial parent rights of reasonable and liberal parenting time with the minor child(ren) of the parties.
 In the event that a Parenting Time Order is, or becomes inconsistent, with a Personal Protection Order or the conditions of a bond between these same parties, in such case, the Personal Protection Order or the conditions of the bond shall take precedence over the terms of this Order.
 See MCR 3.706(C)(3).

-This Guideline for reasonable and liberal Parenting Time is a starting point which the Court uses to determine the Parenting Time which is in the best interests of the minor child(ren) of the parties.
-The Parenting Time which is ultimately Ordered by the Court will be based on the facts and circumstances of each case.
-Parties are always able to negotiate and consent to different Parenting Time Terms which are in the best interests of the minor child(ren), for example special days such as Halloween, birthdays, etc.
+This Guideline for reasonable and liberal parenting time is a starting point which the Court uses to determine the parenting time which is in the best interests of the minor child(ren) of the parties.
+The parenting time which is ultimately Ordered by the Court will be based on the facts and circumstances of each case.
+Parties are always able to negotiate and consent to different parenting time terms which are in the best interests of the minor child(ren).

 Minimum Parenting Time: